spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 not required.
 If this is a new table or inexact replacement (e.g. subsequent USEAFTER date), the warning can be ignored.

-Comparison Reference Not Found !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Error Opening Comparison Reference !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-To perform table checks,  crds certify needs access to the comparison reference file.
-If you are using a personal CRDS cache rather than the shared onsite cache /grp/crds/cache,  your cache may not contain the comparison reference.
+Idenifying a comparison reference file by consulting the comparison context is just the first step.
+To perform table checks, crds certify needs direct access to the comparison reference as a readable file.

+The CRDS servers and users using /grp/crds/cache should never see this problem.
+Users utilizing a personal CRDS cache e.g. defined by CRDS_PATH may see this problem and can download missing comparison references by specifying --sync-files to crds certify.

 Duplicate Mode Rows Warning !!!!!!!!!!!!!!!!!!!!!!!!!!!